 The Robert Sainsbury Library

 The Robert Sainsbury Library supports the research and teaching needs of the Sainsbury Research Unit for the Arts of Africa, Oceania & the Americas (SRU) and is available to all of our Undergraduate and Postgraduate students.
-Housed in three reading rooms next to the main gallery, or ‘Living Area' of the Sainsbury Centre for Visual Arts, the library has 14 study spaces, an IT and photocopying area, and a staffed reception desk.
+Housed in three reading rooms next to the main gallery, or ‘Living Area' of the Sainsbury Centre, the library has 14 study spaces, an IT and photocopying area, and a staffed reception desk.
 The Sainsbury Library specializes in the arts and culture of Africa, Oceania and the Americas, including related subjects such as anthropology, archaeology, and museum studies.
 The library has nearly 20,000 volumes and a range of journals, which complement the holdings of UEA's Main Library.

-The galleries of the SCVA attract more than 40,000 visitors a year.
+The galleries of the Sainsbury Centre attract more than 40,000 visitors a year.
 The permanent display of approximately a thousand objects fill the main permanent gallery, known as the Living Area.
 A temporary exhibition space provides one of the largest venues for special exhibitions outside London and hosts a range of shows, including exhibitions curated by our academic staff and by students on the MA in Museum Studies course.

 Student Computing and Common Areas